 Where the design community meets.

-Design Specialist @ InVision, Mentor at OOOHours and DesignLab Joined over 7 years ago via an invitation from Cesar F. Emily has invited Robbie Kanner, Jennifer Janosi, Graham Hicks, Kira Campbell, Rachel Ball and 3 others, Shiv Deepak, Olivia Stuart, Zoe Davis
+Design Specialist @ InVision, Mentor at OOOHours and DesignLab Joined almost 8 years ago via an invitation from Cesar F. Emily has invited Robbie Kanner, Jennifer Janosi, Graham Hicks, Kira Campbell, Rachel Ball and 3 others, Shiv Deepak, Olivia Stuart, Zoe Davis

 I love the focus of this podcast.
 It's refreshing to see the lens of 'parents who want it all' focused on men, and the stories and guests are really interesting.
 I hear from many designers and people in tech who struggle with how to remain (and appear!) productive, save time for their family, and grow their careers.
 This podcast has so many great insights to learn from.
 Totally recommend a subscribe!